msa-em/guide-tem-simulation/intro.md

 3. Practical implementations and considerations for simulation.

 We finish by offer our perspective on the outlook for such simulations.
-The first section consists of a brief overview to the [Python programming language](./02_code.md), and instructions on how to run the interactive figures.
+The first section consists of a brief overview to the [Python programming language](./code.md), and instructions on how to run the interactive figures.
-This is followed by a primer on the [mathematical concepts](./03_math.md) that underpin image simulations.
+This is followed by a primer on the [mathematical concepts](./math.md) that underpin image simulations.
-The second section addresses the theory of S/TEM image simulation, beginning with a discussion on the [underlying physics](./04_physics.md) of electron-atom interactions, after which the [algorithms](./05_algorithms.md) used to simulate images are detailed.
+The second section addresses the theory of S/TEM image simulation, beginning with a discussion on the [underlying physics](./physics.md) of electron-atom interactions, after which the [algorithms](./algorithms.md) used to simulate images are detailed.
-In the final section the practicalities of image simulation are discussed, covering [creating simulation inputs](./06_sim_inputs.md), [TEM simulations](./07_TEM.md), [STEM simulations](./08_STEM.md), post-processing simulated images to create more experimentally realistic images, common errors and helpful tips.
+In the final section the practicalities of image simulation are discussed, covering [creating simulation inputs](./sim_inputs.md), [TEM simulations](./TEM.md), [STEM simulations](./STEM.md), [post-processing](./post.md)simulated images to create more experimentally realistic images, common errors and helpful tips.
 Finally we conclude with an outlook for image simulations.